 Most of the hike is moderate in nature, but to summit, the peak is no easy feat and only experienced mountaineers should attempt the climb.
 It’s not all rocky mountains though, you’ll pass through luscious greenery and woody forests too, making this a nice and varied hike.

-The Camino de Santiago is unlike any of the other hikes on our list not only because of the incredible distances involved but also because of its spiritual relevance.
+The Camino de Santiago, also known as the Way of Saint James, is unlike any of the other hikes on our list not only because of the incredible distances involved but also because of its spiritual relevance.
+For many, it is the most famous trail in Spain because it is more than just a hike!

 Image courtesy of WikiMedia